murapadev/HAMC/README.md

 3. **Local Layer (Tilemap):**
    For each block, generates a small tilemap (e.g., "Hierba", "Agua", "Arena", "Asfalto") using a local WFC with its own rules and **weights**.
    - Incorporates **connectivity constraints**, such as requiring a "rio" block to have a vertical "Agua" path, or a "carretera" block to have a horizontal "Asfalto/Linea" path.
+   - Special blocks like "oasis" have center-focused water distribution.

-At each level, a "collapse and propagation" algorithm is applied (similar to classic WFC), but integrates an **entropy function** based on the **weights** of each option (using *Shannon entropy*).
-When a cell collapses, constraints propagate to neighboring cells to discard incompatible options.
+At each level, a "collapse and propagation" algorithm is applied with an **entropy function** based on the **weights** of each option (using *Shannon entropy*).
+When a cell collapses, constraints propagate to neighboring cells, eliminating incompatible options.

 ## Project Structure